Amirr02/Amir-Rahim-Aptitude-Test/README.md

 This is a simple chatbot that helps users choose the best phone plan based on their preferences.

 ## Setup Instructions
-1. Download this repository.
-(Make sure the 3 files are in the same folder index.html, style.jss, script.js)
+1. Download this repository by opening the "AmirAptitudeTest: file then downloading the three files in there (index.html, style.jss, script.js) and put them in the same folder on your computer.
 2. Open `index.html` in a web browser.
+(You can double click the folder and it will auto open in chrome)
 3. Type your answers in the input box and click **Send** or press **Enter**.
 4. Follow the conversation to get a phone plan recommendation.